web-platform-tests/wpt.live/README.md

 $ sudo journalctl -f -u wpt
 ```

-You can use the following command to re-run the playbook.yml
+You can use the following command to re-run the playbook.yml provisioning
-provisioning script on the development vagrant machine.
+script on the development Vagrant machine.

 ```
 $ ansible-playbook playbook.yml -i inventory/development
 ```

-To completely white out the vagrant machine and build a new one from
+To completely white out the Vagrant machine and build a new one from scratch,
-scratch you can use the following command.
+you can use the following command.

 ```
 $ vagrant destroy -f && vangrant ssh